c5shen/VireTap/README.md

 # VireTap
 ### A pipeline for general viral transcriptome detection in human RNA-seq data
 A 03-713 Bioinformatics Practicum project.
-It is focused on virus detections of a given diseased model using RNA-seq data, and some further analyses including SNP analysis etc (not complete yet).
+It is focused on virus detections of a given diseased model using RNA-seq data, integrating various bioinformatics tools including TopHat, Trinity, and BLAST.

 #### Main contributors (A-Z last name): Yi-Yuan Lee, Chengyang Nie, Chengze Shen, Ayushi Sood, Shubhakar Tipireddy.